 Brush, style, curl, do whatever you wish to it, but keep a few things in mind.
 If you have bright colored hair, wash the dye out if possible.
 If this is not possible, at least style your hair so that it can look professional.
 Ensure your hair is trimmed, neat, and washed.
 Ensure that your hair is not in your face and placed either in a pony-tail or pinned up style.

 That nose ring that you adore?
 The tongue ring that you like?
 Your best bet is to remove them.
 The courthouse is not a place to express your individuality.
 Keep them in your vehicle or at home, and once you leave the courthouse put them back on.
-However, you should play it safe and remove them before appearing in court.
+However, you should play it safe and remove them before appearing before a judge.

 To reiterate, the courthouse is not a place to express your personality.
 Your best bet, again, is to cover them up.
 If you have ink on your arms or legs, wear pants and long sleeves.
 If you have ink in other places that are more obvious (i.e. hands, face), there is not too much that you can do.
 Do not draw attention to them.
 Your criminal defense attorney will likely know the personality of the judge in your case.
 If the attorney feels that the judge is rather conservative and will not appreciate such forms of art, then concealer or other makeup types may be needed to cover the ink.